nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.9.9.1. configure: keyword "precision" unknown, line ignored

-The keyword `precision` is no longer known by the configuration parser.
-Most likely you are using a configuration file intended for an older version of the NTP software.
-See also [Q: 8.2.7.1.](NTP-s-trbl-general.htm#Q-TRB-GEN-INCOMPAT-PRECISION).
+The [keyword `precision`](#8271-how-do-i-set-the-precision) is no longer known by the configuration parser.
+Most likely you are using a configuration file intended for an old version of NTP.

 * * *